Songdo Moonlight Festival Park station

-Songdo Moonlight Festival Park station is a Line 1 subway station of the Incheon Subway in Yeonsu-gu, Incheon, South Korea.
+Songdo Moonlight Festival Park station is a Line 1 subway station of the Incheon Subway in Yeonsu District, Incheon, South Korea.
 It opened on December 12, 2020 and became the terminal station at the same time.
 It is designed to allow trains to pass the section beyond the station at a speed of 65 km/h when the route is extended later.